 - the quality of care they provide

-- being accountable for the care provided
+- being accountable for the care provided.

-Approved provider responsibilities in the Quality of Care Principles 2014 include:
+The Quality of Care Principles 2014 include:

 - the specified care and services to be provided